OHDSI/Broadsea/README.md

 ```
 https://github.com/OHDSI/Broadsea.git
 ```
-* In a command line / terminal window - navigate to the directory where this README.md file is located and start the Broadsea Docker Containers: (Wait up to one minute for the Docker containers to start)
+* In a command line / terminal window - navigate to the directory where this README.md file is located and start the Broadsea Docker Containers: (wait up to one minute for the Docker containers to start)
 ```
 docker-compose up -d
 ```
 * In your Chrome browser open the URL: "http://127.0.0.1/broadsea"
 * Click on the Atlas link to open Atlas in a new browser window
-* Clink on the Hades link to open HADES (RStudio) in a new browser window.
+* Click on the Hades link to open HADES (RStudio) in a new browser window.
   * The RStudio userid is 'ohdsi' and the password is 'mypass'